Why Authenticating Your Nikes is Essential?

 The inner size label is the most critical element:

-Verify Authenticity via Codes and Applications
+Verify Authenticity via Codes and Apps

 Visual inspection is complemented by checking the unique digital data of the shoe.